-Enrollment for Purposes of Participation in Extracurricular Activities by an Unenrolled Child or Part Time Enrolled Student b.
+Enrollment for Purposes of Participation in Extracurricular Activities by an Unenrolled Child or Part Time Enrolled Student

-The District shall include for ANB purposes a child who during the prior school year:
+- The District shall include for ANB purposes a child who during the prior school year: - a.
+Resided in the District; - b.
+Was not enrolled in the District or was not enrolled full time; and - c.

-21 Th

-a.
-Resided in the District;

-c.
 Completed an extracurricular activity with a duration of at least 6 weeks in accordance with Policy 3510.

-Was not enrolled in the District or was not enrolled full time; and a.
-A sport or activity sanctioned by an organization having jurisdiction over interscholastic activities, contests, and tournaments;